vijayskumar/PATO-Pointer-Analysis/README.md

 [ntriples](https://www.w3.org/TR/n-triples/),
 [turtle](https://www.w3.org/TR/turtle/), etc.

-We represent ontology because ontology is a standard format with logic semantics.
+We use ontology because it is a standard format with logic semantics.
 We can leverage the existing tool sets to process the knowledge base.
 In our projects, we utilize the [Prolog](http://www.swi-prolog.org/) and the [SWI-Prolog Semantic Web Library](www.swi-prolog.org/pldoc/package/semweb.html)